iotaledger/rosetta-iota/docs/README.md

-# Documentation Area
+# Welcome to the documentation for rosetta-iota  📖
-Everything related to the IOTA Rosetta API Implementation.
+Everything related to the IOTA Rosetta API implementation.

 See a rendered version of the documentation on [https://rosetta-api.docs.iota.org](https://rosetta-api.docs.iota.org)